AdobeDocs/campaign-web.en/help/v8/email/create-email-content.md

 >[!CONTEXTUALHELP]
 >id="ac_structure_components_fragment"
 >title="Add structures"
->abstract="Structures define the layout of the fragment.
+>abstract="Structures define the layout of the content fragment.
 Drag and drop a **Structure** component into the canvas to start designing your fragment content."

 >[!CONTEXTUALHELP]
 >id="ac_structure_components_template"